-I wanted a design that way perfect for the spring or summer.
+The Lettuce Wrap is perfect for spring or summer (or anytime of the year).
 Something that was lacy and lightweight but still warm.
 We’ve all gone for a walk in the park and its too hot long sleeves but too cool for short sleeves.
 I needed to make something that would work for that type of weather, but it needed to be fashionable.

 The Pattern